 All credit students are members of the Student Government Association (SGA).
 The purpose of the SGA is to establish, promote and finance organizations and events directed toward the benefit of the students and to provide a student representative on designated college committees.
-The SGA operates from SGA fees generated from students at the beginning of each fall and spring term.
-All organizations approved and recognized by the SGA are eligible to be considered to receive funds from the SGA.
-Procedures to obtain recognition include the submission of a constitution and bylaws, a list of officers, the signature of a proposed advisor and the signatures of at least five interested students.
+The SGA operates with fees generated from students at the beginning of each fall and spring term.
+All organizations approved and recognized by the SGA are eligible for consideration of funding from the SGA.
+Procedures to obtain recognition of a new organization include the submission of a constitution and bylaws, a list of officers, the signature of a proposed advisor and the signatures of at least five interested students.
 The SGA's executive board then makes a recommendation through the college administration to the college's board of trustees.